 On your first visit, your homeopath will ask you some general questions about your health, lifestyle, diet and medical history.
 They will probably ask about sleep patterns, your mood and emotions.
 This information helps the homeopath decide on the best remedy for you.
 They will then pick remedies specifically for you.
 These are classed as unlicensed medicines.

 Homeopathic remedies come as tablets, granules, powders or liquid.
 You take them by mouth or as creams or drops.
 Your therapist will let you know how to take your remedies and how often.
 They’ll also let you know when to go back for a check up to see if your condition has improved.
 If you have a long lasting (chronic) condition you may need to go back a few times to find the best remedy to help you.
 To make best use of these follow up appointments your homeopath may ask you to keep a record of any changes in your symptoms or condition.

 It is possible to buy homeopathic remedies over the counter in chemist shops and health food shops to treat minor ailments.
 A pharmacist may be able to advise you on those that are safe to use.
 It is important to remember that these remedies will not be tailored specifically for you.

 In a report published in February 2010, the UK Science and Technology Committee produced a report that recommended that the NHS should stop funding homeopathy.
 They said there is no evidence that it works beyond the placebo effect.
-However, many scientists and doctors believe that the report was flawed or biased and have said that they have serious reservations about its findings.
+However, some scientists and doctors believe that the report was flawed or biased and have said that they have serious reservations about its findings.
 The UK Government also responded that patient choice is an important factor to consider.
 It has decided to continue to allow NHS homeopathic hospitals and homeopathic treatments where local doctors recommend them.